tyx5486/lynx/README.md

 We do the transformations across 3 steps to allow for easier data auditing and debugging.

 ## 2. API Usage
-The 2 endpoints the follow are built with `flask` and `waitress`, a production WSGI server.
+The 2 endpoints that follow are built with `flask` and `waitress`, a production WSGI server.

 You can replace the domain with `host.docker.internal` if the containers are running on your local machine.

+The endpoints we provide are currently running on machines hosted by (Digital Ocean)[https://www.digitalocean.com/].

 ---